Experience Living on Campus

 Is there a discount for senior students who choose to live on campus?

 If you’ve earned 112 Credits or more before July 1st, or turn 23 years-of-age by Dec.
-31st you’ll qualify for a 30% senior housing discount and will no longer be required to purchase a meal plan.
-Students must complete the Senior Discount Application Form on the Residence Life homepage to confirm eligibility.
-Students who graduated high school in 2020 or later will no longer be eligible for a senior discount.
+31st you’ll qualify for a 30% bridge discount and will no longer be required to purchase a meal plan.
+Students must complete the Bridge Discount Application Form on the Residence Life homepage to confirm eligibility.
+Students who graduated high school in 2020 or later will not be eligible for a bridge discount.

 Which living spaces on campus are ADA handicap accessible?